bridgethass/neon-aop-gee/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 2) Set the visualization parameters.

 To do this we create a new variable (called `visParams`).
 This variable is applied to the layer and determines how and what is displayed.
 In this we are setting the RGB bands to display - for this exercise we are setting them to red, green, and blue portions of the spectrum in order to show a True Color Image.
 You can change these bands to show a False Color Image or any band combination of interest.
-Please refer to the lesson ___ for more background on band stacking.
+You can refer to the lessons on [Multi-Band Rasters in R](https://www.neonscience.org/resources/learning-hub/tutorials/dc-multiband-rasters-r) or [RGB and False Color Images in Python](https://www.neonscience.org/resources/learning-hub/tutorials/neon-hsi-aop-functions-tiles-py) for more background on band stacking.

 ```javascript
 var visParams = {'min':2,'max':20,'gamma':0.9,'bands':['band053','band035','band019']};